malteschmitz/tessla-atom2/IMPLEMENTATION.md

   * `sidebar-view-element.coffe`: The `SidebarViewElement` represents the entries in the list of `SidebarView`
   * `output-view.coffee`: The `OutputView` shows a formatted version of the the `tessla` output in the side dock.
   * `output-view-element.coffee`: The `OutputViewElement` represents a list entry in the `OutputView`.
+  * `toolbar.coffee`: Contains the setup for the toolbar